Mercedosaurus Rex at Indianapolic Park

 Compared to 1994, the first few races of the season were difficult for Penske, and it required quite some effort to become competitive again.
 Fittipaldi lost the third race of the season (Phoenix) by a stroke of bad luck but Unser Jr won the next race at Long Beach.
 Fittipaldi got his revenge for Phoenix and won Nazareth, with Stefan Johansson finishing third driving a '94-type PC23 fitted with the 1995-type Mercedes IC108 engine.

-One thing Team Penske hadn't done while preparing for Indianapolis was building up and developing a production-block V6 engine based on the Buick V6 as Roger had suggested considering back in August 1994.
+One thing Team Penske hadn't done while preparing for Indianapolis was to build up and develop a production block V6 engine based on the Buick V6 as Roger had suggested considering back in August 1994.
 Instead, Team Penske went to battle at the Speedway using the Mercedes IC108 quadcam.

 During test sessions in mid-April with the PC24, Unser and Fittipaldi reached speeds of 228mph, using the PC24-IC108.
 Remember that speed figure: 228mph in mid-April '95.